 My Favorite Dollhouse and Miniature Tools and Supplies

-“I’m new to making dollhouses/miniatures.
-What tools do I need?”
-This is a question I hear often, so I decided to start making a list of my favorite supplies for making miniatures.
+need?”
+This is a question I hear often, so I decided to start making a list of

 Don't be discouraged by ALL of the things on this list!
 You definitely won't need all of these things at first (and some not ever), and it also depends on the type of kit your are building or if you're a scratch-builder.
 The items in orange are the things you will need right away if building a basic kit.